Gothenburg Tramway

+Trams have operated in Gothenburg since 1879.
+The Liseberg Line is an independent heritage line co-operated by the Ringlinien Tramway Society.
+The trams of Gothenburg are an iconic feature of the cityscape.

 History

-The first tram line in Gothenburg was started in 1879 by the English company Gothenburg Tramway Ltd. This was a horse-drawn tramway, which stretched from Brunnsparken to Stigbergsliden.
-The city of Gothenburg bought the tramway in 1900, and introduced electrically powered trams only two years later when Sigfrid Edström led the electrification of the trams.
+The first tram line in Gothenburg was started in 1879 by the Gothenburg Tramways Company Ltd, based in England.
+This was a horse-drawn tramway, which stretched from Brunnsparken to Stigbergsliden.
+The city bought the tramway by the end of 1899, and introduced electrically powered trams only three years later when Sigfrid Edström led the electrification of the trams.
 During the next 40 years, the tram system was heavily expanded, reaching outside the city borders by 1907, and Hisingen in 1940.

-In the 1960s, plans for converting the tram system to an underground rapid transit system were created, and the new tram sections to the Tynnered, Angered, Bergsjön and Länsmansgården suburbs were built free from level crossings and partly in tunnels to make a future conversion to underground standards easier.
+In the 1960s, plans for converting the tram system to an underground rapid transit system were created, and the new tram sections to the suburbs of Tynnered, Angered, Bergsjön, and Länsmansgården were built free from level crossings and partly in tunnels to make a future conversion to underground standards easier.
 However, after further investigation, it was concluded that it would be too expensive to dig the necessary tunnels under the city centre, as the foundation of the city is partially made up of clay.

-When Sweden's switch to right-hand traffic in 1967 made existing unidirectional trams obsolete, Gothenburg was one of only two cities in Sweden to maintain its city-centre tramway, the other such network to survive being the Norrköping tramway.
+When Sweden's switch to right-hand traffic in 1967 made existing unidirectional trams obsolete, Gothenburg was one of only two cities in Sweden to maintain its city-centre tramway, the other such network to survive being the Norrköping Tramway.

-The expansion of the net through the Kringen is gradually and step by step creating a tramway ring around the city centre.
-In 1999 the first step was started, which most notably included the 1050 m long Chalmers tunnel which was opened for traffic in 2002, connecting the Chalmers station with the Korsvägen hub.
+The expansion of the net through the Kringen Project is gradually creating a tramway ring around the city centre.
+In 1999, the first step was started, which most notably included Chalmers Tunnel which was opened for traffic in 2002, connecting the Chalmers tram stop with the Korsvägen tram stop.
 The second and third steps are currently in the planning stage.

 Since 2010, the previously used magnetic stripe cards have been replaced with RFID cards.
 Ticket machines taking coins and credit cards have also been installed on the trams, along with a text message system where tickets may be purchased with mobile phones.
 From about 2019, a phone app has become the leading mode of ticket purchase.